Washington state confirms second U.S. coronavirus death; New York reports first case

 Democrats, who will challenge Trump for the presidency in the Nov.
 3 election, have criticized his administration for downplaying the crisis and not preparing for the disease to spread in the United States.

-Pence, whom Trump appointed last week to run the White House’s coronavirus response, said Americans should brace for more cases but that the “vast majority” of those who contracted the disease would recover.
+Pence said Americans should brace for more cases but that the “vast majority” of those who contracted the disease would recover.

 “Other than in areas where there are individuals that have been infected with the coronavirus, people need to understand that for the average American, the risk does remain low.
 We’re ready,” Pence told NBC’s “Meet the Press.”

-Trump said on Saturday that the United States was also considering shutting the country’s southern border with Mexico to control the spread of the virus, adding: “We hope we won’t have to do that.”

-Mexico has reported four coronavirus cases.
-Its Foreign Ministry said on Saturday that both governments were in “close and effective communication, especially the health authorities.”

-Reporting by Andrea Shalal in Washington, Rich McKay in Atlanta and Brad Brooks in Austin, Texas; Editing by Lisa Shumaker, Daniel Wallis and Peter Cooney
+Reporting by Brad Brooks in Austin, Texas; David Shepardson and Andrea Shalal in Washington; and Rich McKay in Atlanta; Editing by Lisa Shumaker, Daniel Wallis and Peter Cooney